President Trump Will No Longer Fund Iran's Nuclear Program

 WHAT WAS IN THE NUKE DEAL

-Iran was pleased with the framework of the nuclear deal.
+Iran was pleased with the framework of the nuclear deal that included:

 The U.S. surrendered all leverage – all sanctions – for vague promises of a temporary reduction in Iran’s nuke program.